rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-017/index.md

 > Game engines are huge behemoths, and contain algorithms
 > for handling everything and the kitchen sink.
 > While that's normally good, if you want to do something small,
-> or possibly do something outside the bounds of a normal game enine,
+> or possibly do something outside the bounds of a normal game engine,
 > you suddenly have to learn how to do everything yourself.
 >
 > Or perhaps you just like the "type it and run" style of development